PublicApiGenerator/PublicApiGenerator/README.md

 --verbose
 ```

-Detailed information about what's going on behind the scenes
+Prints to stderr detailed information about what's going on behind the scenes.

 ```
 leave-artifacts